rux-lang/Rux.Web/README.md

 │   ├── docs/
 │   │   └── *.md
 │   ├── public/
-│   │   └── assets
+│   │   └── images/
 │   ├── index.md
-│   ├── *.md
-│   └── content.config.ts
+│   └── *.md
 └── package.json
 ```

 VitePress looks for `.md` files in the `src/` and `src/docs/` directories.
 Each file is exposed as a route based on its file name.

-Images can be added to `src/public/assets/` and embedded in Markdown with a relative link.
+Images can be added to `src/public/images/` and embedded in Markdown with a relative link.

 Static assets, like favicons, can be placed in the `src/public/` directory.

-## 🧞 Commands
+## 🔨 Commands

 All commands are run from the root of the project, from a terminal: